Some thoughts on Medley InterLisp.

 Didn't seem to support closures (if it does, I'm wrong here).

-(1 + 1) is legal syntax, infix math may be used to disastrous ambiguity.
+(1 + 1) is legal syntax, infix math may be used via the "Do what I mean" functionality.

-Some operations like (* ... ) are for comments and you are forced to use (TIMES 3 4) instead.
+Multiplication * (* ... ) is used for comments so you use (TIMES 3 4) instead.

 Files